 This is what your nerve cells look like on the outside, on a molecular level.
 This is what Campylobacter looks like on the outside.
 Your immune system detects the bacteria, rides in guns a-blazin’, take no prisoners.
 And your nerves end up a victim of friendly fire.

-Your first symptom is what’s called acending paralysis. weakness starts in the ahnds and feet and works itsway up.
-In many cases within hours, days you can’t walk, then you can’t swallow, then you can’t breathe.
-In which case you’re dead--unless you can get to an ICU with a mechanical ventilator in which case, after about 2 weeks something amazing happens.
+Your first symptom is what’s called ascending paralysis.
+Weakness starts in the hands and feet, and works its way up.
+In many cases it happens within hours.
+Within days you can’t walk, then you can’t swallow, then you can’t breathe.
+In which case you’re dead—unless you can get to an ICU with a mechanical ventilator, in which case, after about two weeks, something amazing happens.

 The bottom line is that now that polio is largely a thing of the past, the most common cause of acute paralysis in the United States is, ultimately, chicken consumption.